jonashackt/mac-to-linux/02-software.md

 ![](docs/syncthing-first-file-sync.png)

+### Between your Linux laptop & your server (e.g. homeserver) via Tailscale

+Now syncing between your devices in the same local network is cool, but we want the "real" Dropbox like experience.
+So why not use TailScale for that, as I already configured in https://github.com/jonashackt/firefly-iii-ops?tab=readme-ov-file#make-your-homeserver-available-on-the-internet-for-later-app-access

+With Tailscale all your devices will be accessible regardless where they are located on earth :) Now to use Syncthing together with Tailscale, we need to:

+1. Get Tailscale host name + magic dns + port for every device:
+Each device connected to Tailscale will be assigned a Tailscale host name + magic dns + port in the form `hostname.magic-dns-name.net` within the Tailscale network.

+Therefore have a look into the tailscale webinterface at https://login.tailscale.com/admin/machines under `Machine Details` of every connected device.

+2. Edit your Remote Devices to support Tailscale hostname + magic dns + port instead of dynamic discovery.
+This can be done in every Remote Devices `Advanced` options under `edit device`.
+In the `Adresses` field enter the Tailscale host name + magic dns + port in this format (where `22000` is the default port)

+`tcp://hostname.magic-dns-name.net:22000`

+3. Repeat for all devices:
+Repeat this process on each Syncthing instance, adding the other device's Tailscale hostname + magic dns + port as a remote device.

+If you're using the Android Syncthing Fork App, use the Web UI to configure this Advanced Option (see next paragraph).

 ### Add your Android phone (e.g. on CalyxOS) to the Syncthing devices

 > See https://github.com/jonashackt/calyxos for instructions to create a De-Googled phone